Poolside decking areas are mostly ignored when people refinish their pools.

 For homeowners, these can be more advantageous and can cost less than half what you would need for replacing.

-Depending on your budget and specific preferences you can also consider options such as travertine, flagstone, granite stones, slate, etc. that can easily complement your outdoor entertaining area.
+Depending on your budget and specific preferences, you can also consider options such as travertine, flagstone, granite stones, slate, etc., that can easily complement your entertaining outdoor area.

 Sealing your swimming pool deck right is important when planning to refinish your pool.

 Using the proper sealant will cover the surface well and prevent the water, dirt, and debris from penetrating the deck.

 This means that your deck will stay in like-new condition and prevent many of the issues that can age and damage the surface prematurely.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.